Tequila Peach BBQ Sauce

 • 1 teaspoon cumin seed, freshly toasted and ground

-• 2 jalapeño chiles, roasted/peeled/chopped (keep seeds for hotter sauce discard for a more mild sauce)
+• 2 jalapeño chiles, roasted/peeled/chopped (keep seeds for hotter sauce, discard for a milder sauce)

 • 6 garlic cloves